-Halon for fire suppression was once considered the gold standard for protecting sensitive environments like data centers, server rooms, aircraft, and military installations.
-However, since 1994, halon production has been banned due to its severe impact on the ozone layer.
-If you have a legacy halon system or are researching fire protection options, this guide will help you understand your options and the best path forward.
+A halon fire suppression system uses liquefied halon gas to extinguish fires in seconds without damaging electronics or leaving residue.
+For decades, halon was the gold standard for protecting data centers, server rooms, aircraft, and military installations.
+However, since 1994, halon production has been banned due to its severe ozone-depleting properties.
+If you have a legacy halon system or are researching fire protection options, this guide covers every replacement option, costs, and the best path forward.

 Halon is a liquefied, compressed gas that extinguishes fires by interrupting the chemical chain reaction that fuels combustion.
 The two most common types are: